UKCloud/documentation/articles/vmware/vmw-how-zerto-migrate-between-regions.md

 Within Zerto, you have two options for migrating your workloads:

 - Move the VPG to the target region.
-This method performs and end-to-end migration, including removing the VMs from the source region after they've been moved.
+This method performs an end-to-end migration, including removing the VMs from the source region after they've been moved.
 For more information, see the steps below.

 - Perform a live migration.
 This method provides more flexibility for you to control what happens in the primary region after you move the VMs to the target region.
 For more information, see [*How to perform a failover*](vmw-how-zerto-perform-failover.md).

 To move a VPG: